The tax authorities in Spain and the UK will now start to receive new information on their taxpayers’ offshore assets and income.

 The information being shared about the financial assets you own outside your country of residence includes personal data such as your name and address, country of tax residence and tax identification number.
+You have probably received requests from financial institutions to confirm these details.

 The financial institutions that need to report include banks, custodians, certain investment entities such as investment funds, certain insurance companies, trusts and foundations.